SAP-samples/btp-terraform-samples/released/uc_sap_build_apps/README.md

 ## Step 1 - Prepare subaccount and SAP Build Apps

 - Change to the folder `step1` and run the terraform script (`terraform init` and `terraform apply`).
-- Note down the extracted output variables
+- Note down the extracted output variables.
+These output variables are defined in the `outputs.tf` file.

 ## Step 2 - Execute Cloudfoundry related steps